Code-Institute-Submissions/Forgottenit-Quiz-Project_DecResub/README.md

 <br>

-* The Player then has the option to go back to the Home Page, Clearing their information, or Going back to Categories to Play Again.
+* The Player then has the option to go back to the Home Page, Clearing their information, or go to Categories to Play Again.

 <br>